ShuJiaLab/SPI/README.md

 # Sample images:
-Sample images can be found at: https://gtvault-my.sharepoint.com/:f:/g/personal/kyoon47_gatech_edu/EtnweSat9TZBietUQ_cuK0kBo4RyfpOQikDBV-c41kIl8g?e=my6l4H
+Sample images can be found at: https://gtvault-my.sharepoint.com/:f:/g/personal/kyoon47_gatech_edu/EtnweSat9TZBietUQ_cuK0kBo4RyfpOQikDBV-c41kIl8g?e=my6l4H Please make a new folder named Sample_data and put the data such that Matlab can load them for processing.

 # References:
 Please refer to relevant academic papers, documentation, or resources for a deeper undestanding of the SPI system and the reconstruction techniques used.